swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

         pass
 ```

-To make it even easier to test, we can add some lines at the bottom to run each of our tests:
+To make it even easier to test, we can add some lines at the bottom of
+`test_stats.py` to run each of our tests:

 ```python
 test_mean()